Kong/docs.konghq.com/app/konnect/gateway-manager/configuration/index.md

 A **global** object is a set of configurations that apply to, or can be used by, all objects in a control plane.
-For example, if you set up a Proxy Caching plugin in the default control plane and set it to `Global`, the plugin configuration will apply to all services in the group.
+For example, if you set up a Proxy Caching plugin in the default control plane and set it to `Global`, the plugin configuration will apply to all services in the control plane.

 Consumers, SNIs, upstreams, and certificates are all global.
 Plugins can either be global or scoped.